 Functional endoscopic sinus surgery, commonly referred to as the FESS procedure, is defined as surgery of the sinus through the vision of an endoscope.
 FESS sinus surgery is a treatment for patients with sinus problems who have not responded well to medications and conservative therapies.
 It is one of the most effective ways to treat a condition called chronic sinusitis – long-term inflammation of the sinuses.
 In addition, endoscopic sinus surgery can be used to fix other structural abnormalities within the nose.
 The goal of FESS is to remove any tissue preventing normal drainage through the sinuses, effectively opening up the passages for long-term relief.

-Why Choose Houston Sinus Surgery at the Yeung Institute for your Functional Endoscopic Sinus Surgery?
+Why Choose Houston Sinus Surgery for your Functional Endoscopic Sinus Surgery?

 - Dr. Cecil Yeung introduced functional endoscopic sinus surgery to Houston over 15 years ago